×

 Swot Analysis of "Merger Talks: The Story of Three Community Development Corporations in Boston" written by Roy Ahn, Christine W. Letts includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Community Merger facing as an external strategic factors.
 Some of the topics covered in Merger Talks: The Story of Three Community Development Corporations in Boston case study are - Strategic Management Strategies, Conflict, Demographics, Financial management, Mergers & acquisitions, Negotiations, Strategic planning and Organizational Development.

-Some of the macro environment factors that can be used to understand the Merger Talks: The Story of Three Community Development Corporations in Boston casestudy better are - – digital marketing is dominated by two big players Facebook and Google, banking and financial system is disrupted by Bitcoin and other crypto currencies, challanges to central banks by blockchain based private currencies, customer relationship management is fast transforming because of increasing concerns over data privacy, there is increasing trade war between United States & China, increasing government debt because of Covid-19 spendings, increasing household debt because of falling income levels, increasing energy prices, technology disruption, etc
+Some of the macro environment factors that can be used to understand the Merger Talks: The Story of Three Community Development Corporations in Boston casestudy better are - – challanges to central banks by blockchain based private currencies, there is backlash against globalization, there is increasing trade war between United States & China, technology disruption, talent flight as more people leaving formal jobs, increasing energy prices, increasing government debt because of Covid-19 spendings, competitive advantages are harder to sustain because of technology dispersion, customer relationship management is fast transforming because of increasing concerns over data privacy, etc

 12 Hrs